 - Anti sickness medications e.g. Metoclopramide, stemetil, Domperidone, also acid reducing medication like Omeprazole can raise your prolactin level.

 - Certain antidepressants and tranquillisers used to treat mental health illness can raise prolactin: examples include Amytriptyline and Fluoxetine (Prozac) and risperidone.

 - Some homeopathic and herbal medications.

-- Another possibility of raised prolactin is an underactive thyroid gland, which can be diagnosed by a simple blood test and which requires treatment with thyroid hormone tablets.
+- An under active thyroid gland, which can be diagnosed by a simple blood test and which requires treatment with thyroid hormone tablets.

-Once your doctor has excluded these causes, he or she will consider the possibility of a prolactinoma.
+Once your doctor has excluded these causes, they will consider the possibility of a prolactinoma.